 The Air Force Academy landscape plays a critical role in maintaining the resilency of the Monument Creek and Fountain Creek watersheds to regional flooding and urban stormwater drainage.
-The installation's 18,455 acres, including Monument Creek and its tributary streams, cover less than 12% of the Monument Creek watershed, but the Academy's central position in the landscape results in nearly 75% of the drainage flowing through its streams.
-Fortunately, many of our wetland and riparian systems still provide irreplaceable ecosystem services such as diverse wildlife habitat, improved water quality, enhanced water and sediment storage, and flood protection.
-Many streams and riparian areas, however, have been severely damaged by mismanaged stormwater and poor water quality (primarily sediment) originating from off-base developments.
-Runoff from impervious surfaces in the Cadet Area, Community Center, and housing has eroded other streams and drainages, also causing on-base habitat loss and sedimentation.
+The installation's 18,455 acres, including Monument Creek and its tributary streams, cover less than 12% of the Monument Creek watershed, but the Academy's central location and lower elevation in the landscape results in nearly 75% of the watershed's drainage area flowing through the base's creeks.
+Fortunately, many of the wetland and riparian systems still provide ecosystem services and values such as a diversity of wildlife habitat, improved water quality, enhanced water and sediment storage, and flood protection.
+Many streams and riparian areas, however, have been severely impacted by improperly managed stormwater and poor water quality (primarily sediment) originating from off-base development.
+Runoff from impervious surfaces in the Cadet Area, Community Center, and housing has also eroded streams and drainages, causing additional habitat loss and sedimentation.